This post was originally published on a prior version of my blog on January 2, 2019. I have made minor stylistic revisions only.

 My interest in the literary theory surrounding science fiction (SF) goes back years.
-When I first started exploring it so many years ago, it became overwhelmingly apparent after only a cursory survey that one writer had powerfully influenced all subsequent work in the field.
+When I first started exploring it, it became overwhelmingly apparent after only a cursory survey that one writer had powerfully influenced all subsequent work in the field.
 His name is Darko Suvin, and he is best known for a book first published in 1979, Metamorphoses of Science Fiction.

 At the heart of Metamorphoses is the question of what SF is.
 The answer to this question may seem obvious at first blush.
 One is tempted to think, “If I walk into a bookstore, I go to the science fiction section, and that’s where I know the science fiction is.
 Everything there will be science fiction, and everything else will be something other than science fiction, right?”
 You might be able to do just that, but remember that books are shelved at bookstores and libraries according to the genre designation assigned by their publishers.
 Is SF, then, whatever the publishing companies of the world decide it to be?
 Or, is there some measure one can apply to determine whether or not a story is SF, even in isolation of any publishing company, bookstore, literature department, or other institution?
 Is there a definition of SF that doesn’t ultimately come down to an arbitrary choice made by a person who wants a work to have a particular label attached to it?